d-bl/MAE-gf/docs/counting-snow/index.md

 You can use  a vector editor like Inkscape, Adobe Illustrator and many others, to modify images with extension SVG.
 For example to make the straight lines squiggle into different pair diagrams or show what is beyond the visible area.

+Another option after right-click is _open in new tab_, that would allow you to select and copy text from the image.

 ### Look up of snowflakes

 Some sets of permutations are also provided as text files, grouped by reflections.